Black moustache graphic symbolising men’s health awareness, charity action, and prevention—Movember Fundraising Drive.

 Move

 There are various initiatives aimed at raising awareness of male suicide worldwide.
-The Movember campaign encourages participants to run sixty kilometres in November.
-This distance symbolises the sixty men lost globally every hour to suicide.
+The Movember campaign encourages participants to run sixty kilometers in November.
+This distance symbolizes the sixty men lost globally every hour to suicide.
 Participants can choose to complete the distance in one attempt or gradually.
 Women are also welcome to join and support the important cause.
 Every step taken raises awareness and sparks essential conversations about men’s mental health.
 Ultimately, the goal is to inspire action and reduce preventable male deaths by suicide.

 Make Time for the Movember Fundraising Drive